LBCrion/sfwbar/doc/sfwbar.rst

 SwitcherEvent(<string>)
   trigger a switcher event, this action will bring up the switcher window and cycle the focus either forward or back based on the argument.
-The string argument can be either "foward" or "back".
+The string argument can be either "forward" or "back".
 If the argument is omitted, the focus will cycle forward.

 SetValue([<widget:string>,]<string>)